-Housing Authority of the City of Marion is a public housing agency in Marion, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 22nd, 2019, Housing Authority of the City of Marion has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of Marion is a Public Housing Agency in Marion, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of September 22nd, 2019, Housing Authority of the City of Marion has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Housing Authority of the City of Marion serves Marion.

 How To Apply to the Public Housing Waiting List

 The Housing Authority of the City of Marion (HACM) Public Housing waiting list is currently open, since at least March, 2019, until further notice.
 Waiting lists for specific communities or bedroom sizes may be closed.